ProjectHopper/D-BasicGraphics/00-Master.md

 </code></pre>

 ###One sample t-test: significance
-\begin{itemize

-\item The p-value remains the same (it is independent of $\alpha$).
+*  The p-value remains the same (it is independent of $\alpha$).
-\item We fail to reject the null hypothesis.
+*  We fail to reject the null hypothesis.
-\item A 90\% confidence interval is calculated.
+*  A 90\% confidence interval is calculated.
-\item The confidence interval validates the decision not to reject the null hypothesis ( $\mu$ lies within the interval).
+*  The confidence interval validates the decision not to reject the null hypothesis ( $\mu$ lies within the interval).
-\end{itemize